darshgarg7/CV_Wheelchair/README.md

 python3 app.py
 ```
 Health Check (optional):
-Test if the system is running by checking the health endpoint:
+Test if the system is running by checking endpoints (ex: the health endpoint):
 ```bash
 curl http://localhost:8000/health
 ```